-Advice for better sleep typically focuses on evening habits like limiting electronics and keeping bedrooms comfortable, but there’s one important aspect you might be overlooking.
+Advice for better sleep typically focuses on evening habits like limiting electronics and keeping bedrooms comfortable, but there’s one important aspect you might be overlooking: dinner.

-Certain nutrients are required by the body to carry out daily functions, including making hormones and neurotransmitters related to rest.
+Certain nutrients are required by the body to carry out daily functions, including hormone regulation and neurotransmitter production when it comes to sleep.
 Other foods can impact physical comfort, affecting slumber by boosting your heart rate or causing indigestion.

-The more we learn, the more significant nutrition’s role in sleep appears to be.
-Read on to see how diet and rest connect and what to eat at night to nourish your body for more efficient sleep.
+The more we learn, the more significant the role of nutrition in sleep appears to be.
+Read on to see how diet and rest connect and what to eat at to nourish your body for more efficient sleep.

 What Makes a Meal Good for Sleep?

 While the relationships between sleep and nutrition are still being explored, there have been quite a few studies showing some interesting information worth considering.
-According to current research on diet and sleep, here’s what makes a snooze worthy dinner:
+According to current research on diet and sleep, here’s what makes a snooze-supporting dinner:

-- It’s nutrient rich.
+- It’s nutrient-rich.
 A large study of data on people’s diet and behaviors found several nutrients associated with better sleeping habits.
-People who slept too little or too much were more likely to be deficient in things like alpha carotene, lycopene, folate, thiamin, phosphorus, vitamins C and D, selenium, iron, zinc, dodecanoic (lauric) acid, theobromine, magnesium, choline, and potassium.
+People who slept both too little or too much were more likely to be deficient in things like alpha-carotene, lycopene, folate, thiamin, phosphorus, vitamins C and D, selenium, iron, zinc, dodecanoic (lauric) acid, theobromine, magnesium, choline, and potassium.

 - It’s lean.
 Too much fat is associated with sleeping less.
 Fried foods and other high-fat meals may contribute to indigestion, and they’re also linked with other conditions like high blood pressure which can further impact rest.
-Choose lean proteins at dinner, skip fried foods, keep oils minimal, and opt for coconut or red palm oils when possible.
+Choose lean proteins at dinner, skip fried foods, keep oils minimal.

 - It’s balanced.
 Research shows that people on special diets (like low-carb, low-protein, low-calorie or high salt) are more likely to have sleep problems or abnormal sleep durations.
-For example, one study found that eating jasmine rice four hours before bed had a positive effect on sleep, so cutting carbs completely at dinner may not be the best move if you have trouble sleeping.
+For example, one study found that eating high glycemic index foods (specifically jasmine rice) four hours before bed had a positive effect on sleep, so cutting carbs completely at dinner may not be the best move if you have trouble sleeping.

 - It’s not stimulating.
-Dinners should not include a lot of sugar or any caffeine sources, since both can leave you buzzed.
+Dinners should not include a lot of sugar or any caffeine sources, since both can leave you overly energized or alert.
 One study also says spicy food is a bad move, as it may raise body temperature and keep you from getting drowsy (body temperatures generally drop early in the sleep cycle).